Healthspace lets you explore health data and statistics for regions across New Zealand.

 You can cite Healthspace data in the following way:

-Environmental Health Indicators programme.
+Environmental Health Intelligence programme.
 [Year].
 [Insert indicator topic].
 Healthspace.
 Wellington: Massey University.
-Available from http://healthspace.ac.nz.
+Available from https://healthspace.ac.nz.
 (Accessed [insert date]).

 We would like to acknowledge the Ministry of Health for funding the Environmental Health Indicators programme.